-Please note changes throughout alert
+please note changes throughout the alert

 Time of issue: 11:09 PM

-Date of issue: 12 April 2019
+Date of issue: 03 July 2019

 WHAT TO DO:

-- If you cannot see clearly, pull over, keep your headlights and hazard lights on, and wait until the smoke clears.
+- If it is raining heavily and you cannot see, pull over and park with your hazard lights on until the rain clears.

 ROAD CLOSURES AND CONDITIONS:

-WHAT FIREFIGHTERS ARE DOING:
+WHAT EMERGENCY SERVICES ARE DOING:

 KEEP UP TO DATE:

-Visit www.emergency.wa.gov.au, call 13 DFES (13 3337), follow DFES on Twitter: https://twitter.com/dfes_wa, Facebook: https://facebook.com/dfeswa/, listen to ABC Local Radio or listen to news bulletins.
+Visit www.emergency.wa.gov.au, call 13 DFES (13 3337), follow DFES on Twitter: https://twitter.com/dfes_wa, Facebook: https://facebook.com/dfeswa/, listen to ABC Local Radio, 6PR, or listen to news bulletins.

-The next update will be provided by 4pm today unless the situation changes.
+Updates will be provided when the situation changes.